scalatra/scalatra-website/guides/databinders.md

 abstract base class for all of our commands to inherit from, so we don't need to keep on repeating the `extends ModelCommand[T]` in every command we make.
-It inherits from two other classes, both of which are part of Scalatra's databinders: `ModelCommand[S]` and `ParamsOnlyCommand`.
+It inherits from two other classes, both of which are built into Scalatra: `ModelCommand[S]` and `ParamsOnlyCommand`.

 `ModelCommand[S]` is a very small subclass of Scalatra's base `Command` object.
 It's just a Command which takes a single type parameter, and it's abstract.
-It gives the Command object the ability to know which type it's operating upon.
+It gives the Command object the ability to know which case class type it's operating upon.

 `ParamsOnlyCommand` is basically a Command with type conversion enabled.
 It allows population of a model's fields from incoming params